MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 **Applies to: PE 07**

 This guide describes the recommendations for optimizing code and infrastructure performance.
-Optimizing code and infrastructure consists of using components for their core purpose and only using them when necessary.
-Overusing code and infrastructure creates unnecessary resource consumption, bottlenecks, and slow response.
+Optimizing code and infrastructure consists of  Overusing code and infrastructure creates unnecessary resource consumption, bottlenecks, and slow response.
 To compensate, you need to add more resources to accomplish the same tasks, which reduces performance efficiency.

 **Definitions**